MarkJB/MeshWorkshop/README.md

 Similarly if it complains about ESPAsyncTCP.h then you can get the files from here: https://github.com/me-no-dev/ESPAsyncTCP and add this as a library as well.

 If using Servos on the ESP32, you will need to install the ESP32Servo library.
+Go to "Sketch -> Include Library -> ESP32Servo" which will add a bunch of librarys to include at the top of the file (you might have to remove tone.h or the compile may fail)